-Changes in Assumptions: For the 2019 actuarial valuation (2020 measurement period), a new amortization policy came into effect shortening the period over which actuarial gains and losses are amortized from 30 years to 20 years with the payments computer as a level dollar amount.
-A five-year ramp-up and ramps-down on UAL bases attributable to assumption changes and non-investment gain and losses is no longer utilized and a five-year ramp-down on investment gains/losses is also not utilized.
+Changes in Assumptions: There were no assumption changes for 2021.
+For 2020, the Plan adopted a new amortization policy effective with the 2019 actuarial valuation.
+The new amortization policy shortens the period over which actuarial gains and losses are amortized from 30 years to 20 years with the payments computed as a level dollar amount.
+In addition, the new policy does not utilize a five-year ramp-up and ramp-down on UAL bases attributable to assumption changes and non-investment gains/losses.
+The new policy also does not utilize a five-year ramp-down on investment gains/losses.
+These changes apply only to new UAL bases established on or after June 30, 2019.
 There were no changes in assumptions in 2019.
 In 2018, demographic assumptions and inflation rate were changed in accordance to the CalPERS Experience Study and Review of Actuarial Assumptions December 2017.
 There were no changes in the discount rate in 2019.
 In 2017, the accounting discount rate was reduced from 7.65 percent to 7.15 percent.
 In 2016, there were no changes in the discount rate.
 In 2015, amounts reported reflect an adjustment of the discount rate from 7.5 percent (net of administrative expense) to 7.65 percent (without a reduction for pension plan administrative expense).
 In 2014, amounts reported were based on the 7.5 percent discount rate.